terser/terser/README.md

 When you compress multiple files using this option, in order for them to work together in the end we need to ensure somehow that one property gets mangled to the same name in all of them.
-For this, pass `--name-cache filename.json` and UglifyJS will maintain these mappings in a file which can then be reused.
+For this, pass `--name-cache filename.json` and Terser will maintain these mappings in a file which can then be reused.
 It should be initially empty.
 Example:

 ```bash